 We would recommend getting in touch with the member and asking them to revise their feedback.
 Read our article on viewing, responding, and changing feedback.

 Member-to-member contact policy overview

-Activity that doesn't follow eBay policy could result in a range of actions including for example: administratively ending or canceling listings, hiding or demoting all listings from search results, blocking some or all of your messages/communication with other members, lowering seller rating, buying or selling restrictions, and account suspension.
+Activity that doesn't follow eBay policy could result in a range of actions including, for example: canceling listings, hiding or demoting all listings from search results, blocking some or all of your messages/communication with other members (including deleting, removing, or obfuscating all or part of any such communication), lowering seller rating, buying or selling restrictions, reporting to law enforcement, and account suspension.
 All fees paid or payable in relation to listings or accounts on which we take any action will not be refunded or otherwise credited to your account.

 Please remember that we don't have control over communication unless it takes place through eBay.
 Also, posts on eBay discussion boards - opens in new window or tab aren't covered by this policy.
 However, we do have a Community content policy.

 What are the guidelines?

 We don't allow our members to send each other spam.
 "Spam" is an email (or part of an email) that is both unsolicited and commercial in nature.

 Unsolicited means the person who received the message didn't request it.
 Commercial means the message discusses buying, selling, or trading of goods or services.